Shagola/DE_Projects/p15/README.md

 ## Description
-this project involves, creating data pipeline, extract transform and load data into warehouse, and then use power bi for visualisation

-This project involves
+This project involves creating a data pipeline, extracting, transforming, and loading data into a warehouse, and then using Power BI for visualization.
+The data extracted via the API was insufficient as it was designed for a fake e-commerce website and lacked orders, users, etc. Therefore, I generated the missing data using libraries like Faker.

 ## Tools and Technologies
 - Amazon Redshift
 - Amazon s3